BartSte/snapshot/README.md

 # TODO:

-- [ ] Immediately opening of gui, do not wait till connected.
-Instead, show connection status in gui (currently, it shows "No camera found" when trying to connect to a camera).
-- [ ] When connection is lost, what happens?
-Display connection status
+- [ ] When connection is lost, I want the state to become searching.
+This can be done by setting a timer that counts the time since the last frame was received.
+If this time is greater than a certain threshold, the state should become searching.